-Ever wonder why worldwide juggernaut like McDonald's needs to advertise?
+Ever wonder why a worldwide juggernaut like McDonald's needs to advertise?
 Do they need to remind people "they're still out there"?

-Social media is the new "mouth".
+Social Media is the New "Mouth"."

-But, lets face it, most people still purchase things based on "word of mouth".
+But, let's face it, most people still purchase things based on "word of mouth."
 They may use Amazon, but who referred them to the product in the first place?
 An ad on their Kindle?
 It's possible, but what's more possible is a someone recommended it to them in a conversation.

-So, what are people saying about you and your business?
+So, what are people saying about YOU and YOUR business?